meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 > [!NOTE]
 > Using `dev` as the dataset will prefix the dataset names with `dev_`.
 Typically you'd want to use a separate prefix for your own profile, but again for the sake of simplicity the whole team will be developing with the same set of development datasets.

-Now go to the DBT Studio, and build the models for the tag `staging`.
+Now go to the *dbt* Studio, and build the models for the tag `staging`.

 ### Success Criteria